WeblateOrg/weblate/docs/admin/install/docker.rst

 Number of processes and memory consumption
 ------------------------------------------

-The number of worker processes for both uWSGI and Celery is determined automatically based on number of CPUs.
+The number of worker processes for both WSGI and Celery is determined automatically based on number of CPUs.
 This works well for most cloud virtual machines as these typically have few CPUs and good amount of memory.